Frequently Asked Questions

 Who runs A New Man and what are your qualifications?

-A New Man is a new offering from Brothers Road, a diverse, peer-led, faith-affirming nonprofit that has more than 20 years of experience creating and facilitating breakthrough workshops for men.
+A New Man is a new offering by a diverse, peer-led, faith-affirming nonprofit fellowship that has more than 20 years of experience creating and facilitating breakthrough workshops for men.
 We are a community of men who support each other in becoming the healthiest, most authentic, most fulfilled men we can be.
 We have organized and presented more than 150 individual events in seven countries over the years.

 A New Man will be facilitated by about 15 to 20 volunteers who have personally benefited from similar workshop-retreats in the past and have also done additional therapy or inner-healing / personal-growth work.
-They volunteer to return to “pay forward” the great benefit that they have gained in doing their own work
+They volunteer to return to staff, unpaid, in order to “pay forward” the great benefit that they have gained in doing their own work

-Senior volunteer facilitators typically have served on between 10 and 20 prior workshops and hands-on training with Brothers Road programs.
+Senior volunteer facilitators typically have served on between 10 and 20 prior workshops and hands-on trainings.
 Most have attended and staffed other organizations’ experiential healing programs as well.

 Registration & Fees